womogenes/spotify-final/site/writing.md

 Broadly speaking, the method attempts to increase data interprability by reducing the number of dimensions (usually to just 2 dimensions) while still preserving as much information as possible.

 As a general principle, PCA seeks to keep far-apart points far apart and keep close-together points close together in the smaller-dimensional projection.

+After normalizing our data by standardizing the columns to have a mean of 0 and a standard deviation of 1 to lessen the effects of the large artist biases, we conducted PCA on our dataset to reduce it from a 2500-dimensional dataset to a 2-dimensional map.

 <!---
 ### Some Technical Mathematical Details